sparkflows/sparkflows-docs/docs/tutorials/data-engineering/remove-duplicate-rows.rst

 Remove Duplicate Rows
 =====================

-This workflow reads CSV file.
-It then removes duplicate rows from the original CSV file and prints the results.
+This workflow reads CSV files.
+It then removes duplicate rows from the original CSV file and prints the result.

 Workflow
 -------

-Below is the workflow.
-It does the following:
+The below workflow:

-* Reads data from a CSV file.
+* Reads data from a CSV File.
 * It then removes duplicate rows from the original CSV file.
 * Print the results.